Generalized locally compact models for approximate groups: Generalized definable locally compact model

 {\bf Expressing the proof in terms of Boolean algebras}\\

+The point of this short subsection is to indicate that the above construction could be also performed in two other (related) contexts -- a more set-theoretic and a more combinatorial one -- which are briefly outlined in the next two paragraphs.

 Suppose $X$ is an abstract (rather than definable) approximate subgroup $X$ and one is interested in finding a generalized locally compact model of $X$.
 Taking $M:=G=\langle X \rangle$ equipped with the full structure, $S_{G,M}(N)$ becomes the subspace of $\beta G$ (the space of ultrafilters on the Boolean algebra of all subsets of $G$) which consists of the ultrafilters concentrated on some $X^n$ (for varying $n$).
 So no model theory is involved in those objects.
-In this situation, one should be able to completely eliminate model theory from our construction of the generalized locally compact model by not using realizations of types, but we find it unnatural and more technical, so we will not do that.
+In this situation, one should be able to completely eliminate model theory from our construction of the generalized locally compact model by using the classical formula for the convolution product on $\beta G$ (recalled in the last paragraph of Subsection \ref{subsection: topological dynamics}) in place of the one in terms of realizations of types, but we find it more technical and less intuitive.
+And this context does not give any meaningful definability property of the resulting generalized locally compact model.